mco-gh/pylearn/content/en/lessons/7 Iterables/_index.md

 <p>Once again, imagine I want to maintain a list of students and their quiz scores.
 If I think about just one particular student, I might like to store the student's name and each quiz score up to the current lesson.
 I need a mutable sequence (i.e. a list) because I'm going to want to add quiz results every week, like this:</p>
 <pre><code>student = [ 'Jeff', 95, 100, 90 ]
 </code></pre>
-<p>Even more convenient would be to organize the test scores by student name that way I can efficiently find any given student's scores by their name (i.e. by indexing on the dictionary key).</p>
+<p>I'd like to organize the test scores by student name that way I can efficiently find any given student's scores by their name (i.e. by indexing on the dictionary key).</p>
 <p>This leads us to a dictionary of lists:</p>
 <pre><code>grades = {
-           'Sara' : [95, 100, 90],
+           'Marc' : [95, 100, 90],
-           'Mary' : [90, 95, 100]
+           'Maya' : [90, 95, 100]
          }
 </code></pre>
 <p>To add a student:</p>